ioffe-ben/pureconnect-icws-code-snippets/README.md

 - send a Custom Notification to handlers and how to recive a Custom Notification from handlers
 - get and update IC user status
 - get and update System parameters / Server parameters / Structured parameters
+- get a set of attributes from an interaction / update the set of attributes on an interaction.

 ## Prerequisites
 - ICWS SDK license (I3_FEATURE_ICWS_SDK) for your PureConnect environment;